 North American River Otters

-- There are 13 species of otters worldwide and are found on every continent except Australia and Antarctica.
+- Worldwide, there are 13 species of otters that can be found on every continent except Australia and Antarctica.

 - River otters can hold their breath underwater for up to 5 minutes.

 - Baby otters are called cubs, pups or kits.
-They are born in the spring and can live up to 15 years in the wild and 25 years in captivity.
+They are born in the spring and can live up to 15 years in the wild and 25 years in human care.